Federal Direct Student Loan Program: Associated problems and proposed solutions

 The Stafford Student Loan Program is a subsidized loan that has been criticized for its lack of reform.
 Its structure has not changed much since its creation in 1965.
 The problems are that it is too costly, a wasteful subsidy for middle-income students, acts as disincentive for students to save, and providing an incentive for colleges to raise tuition.
 The issue that it is a disincentive for students to save is widely cited.
 The government is issuing cheap loans that are widely available and more than ever, students are attending expensive schools and are less worried about their ability to repay the debt.
 Students are not incentivized to attend schools with lower tuition.
 This is exacerbated by the fact that federal financial aids provides less support for students going to community college.
 They are low cost institutions to begin with but are disadvantaged by both state and federal aid.
 Data was collected by the National Postsecondary Student Aid Study (NPSAS) and the results of the study revealed that the percentage of lower-income students receiving federal aid awards significantly favored private proprietary and non-profit 2-year students and institutions.
 The average federal grant allocation to students attending public community colleges was 49% lower than federal awards granted to private baccalaureate institution students.
 Also, only one in three public community college students from the lowest income group received federal grant aid while three out of every four students at private baccalaureate institutions received this aid.

-It is apparent that at the individual level student loan debt affects students when it comes to their credit worthiness and future financial stability.
+It has been argued that at the individual level student loan debt affects students when it comes to their credit worthiness and future financial stability.
 In aggregate, the large portfolio of loans can hamper economic growth.